ietf-wg-cellar/matroska-specification/codec_specs.md

 Initialization: The `Private Data` contains the first three Theora packets in order.
 The lengths of the packets precedes them.
 The actual layout is:

-* Byte 1: number of distinct packets '`#p`' minus one inside the CodecPrivate block.
+* Byte 1: number of distinct packets `#p` minus one inside the CodecPrivate block.
 This **MUST** be "2" for current (as of 2016-07-08) Theora headers.
-* Bytes 2..n: lengths of the first '`#p`' packets, coded in Xiph-style lacing.
+* Bytes 2..n: lengths of the first `#p` packets, coded in Xiph-style lacing.
 The length of the last packet is the length of the CodecPrivate block minus the lengths coded in these bytes minus one.
 * Bytes n+1..: The Theora identification header, followed by the commend header followed by the codec setup header.
 Those are described in the [Theora specs](http://www.theora.org/doc/Theora.pdf).

 ### V_PRORES